Dynamic Diffusion Schr\"odinger Bridge in Astrophysical Observational Inversions: Related work

 The real-world physical problem we address in this paper focuses on a key class of inverse prediction tasks in astrostatistics, particularly within the context of star formation~\citep{mckee2007theory,larson2003physics,madau2014cosmic}.
 We focus on the \emph{dynamic physical processes} within Giant Molecular Clouds (GMCs)~\citep{shu1987star}, a major component of the interstellar medium (ISM)~\citep{spitzer2008physical} that directly regulates star formation rates.
 The goal of our task is to infer true physical distributions, such as density or magnetic fields, from partial observables.
 In contrast to image generation or translation tasks where input-output mappings are static and visually structured, our problem setup reflects dynamic and physically driven distributional transitions.

-Traditionally in astronomy, such observational inverse prediction problems have been commonly approached via \emph{astrostatistical methods}, which often combine theoretical simplifications with statistical priors (detailed in Sec.~\ref{sec:exp}).
+Traditionally in astronomy, such observational inverse prediction problems have been commonly approached via \emph{astrostatistical methods}, which often combine theoretical simplifications with statistical priors (also in Sec.~\ref{sec:exp}).
 For instance, molecular density is commonly estimated using two- or three-component power-law conversion derived under idealized physical assumptions about emission properties and cloud structure~\citep{bisbas2021photodissociation,bisbas2023pdfchem}.
-While effective within limited regimes, these methods tend to lack flexibility and generalization ability when applied to systems governed by varying physical conditions, making their performance unreliable in unseen testing cases.
+While effective within limited regimes, these methods tend to lack generalization ability when applied to systems governed by varying physical conditions and dynamics, making their performance unreliable in unseen testing cases.

 Grounding DSB modeling within this context thus enables a more meaningful evaluation of probabilistic models beyond synthetic benchmarks~\citep{liu20232i2sb,gushchin2024adversarial,ksenofontov2025categorical,su2022dual}.
 Notably, we leverage a key strength of the astrophysical setting: the ability to define \emph{Out-of-Distribution (OOD)} conditions in a principled and physically grounded way through simulations with varying initial conditions and dominant physical processes.
 In addition to standard evaluation on \emph{In-Domain} (ID) cases, our experiments explicitly assess OOD generalization, offering new insights into the robustness of probabilistic modeling in scientific prediction tasks.